BaselLaserMouse/basic_Ca_Imaging_Analysis/README.md

 ## Code

-- Exercises code is located in `MATLAB_exercises` sub-folder.
+- Exercises code is located in the `MATLAB_exercises` sub-folder.
-- Solutions are located in `MATLAB_complete` sub-folder.
-It only contains functions files that need to be completed.
+- Solutions are located in the `MATLAB_complete` sub-folder.
+It only contains function files that need to be completed.

 ## Note for maintainer